mbusigin/disbatch/docs/Design.md

 * `status`: an integer for the task status code

-* `parameters`: an object describing the unique qualities of this task (user, commands, etc)
+* `params`: an object describing the unique qualities of this task (user, commands, etc)

 The following elements should be created by the DEN when the task finishes, and